Cutoff

 Screenshot of the finished jam build.

-After the jam was over, my team was contacted by a recruiter from Cool Math Games who was interested in hosting Cutoff on their legendary site, coolmathgames.com.
-Elementary school me was losing his mind.
+After the jam was over, I was contacted by a recruiter from Cool Math Games who was interested in hosting Cutoff on their legendary site, coolmathgames.com.

-The first was adding more levels!
-The original jam build only had 5, so I went about designing a dozen more.
-Here's a comparison for 3 of those level concepts with their current, in-game iteration.
+But in order to get Cutoff online, we needed more levels.
+The original jam build only had 5, so I went about designing 15 more.
+Here's a comparison for 3 of those level concepts with their current in-game iteration.

 Concept for level 5.